The fascinating Alpine world

 Like the landscape, the climate in the Austrian Alps is very diverse.
 While there are Mediterranean influences on the southern side of the main Alpine ridge and the temperatures are warmer, there is a lot of rain in the foothills of the Alps and in the Bregenz forest.
 Basically, the mountainous region is characterised by short, cool summers and cold, rainy winters.
 The average temperature at 1,000 metres in the summer months is between 13 and 15 degrees.
 In winter the temperature often drops below freezing.

-Fully organised hiking holidays in the Austrian Alps
+Questions and answers about hiking holidays in the Austrian Alps